mantidproject/mantid/docs/source/tutorials/mantid_basic_course/connecting_data_to_instruments/06_sample_logs.rst

 - Look at the effect this filter has on the Temperature Sample Log and in particular on the data in spectrum number 1000.
-  Note that the time for the High Temp Sample log data has reset its minimum value to 0 as it doesn't have the start time value needed to calculate the relative time (the start of the logs here is where we made the cut).
+  Note that the time for the high temperature sample log data has reset its minimum value to 0 as it doesn't have the start time value needed to calculate the relative time (the start of the logs here is where we made the cut).

 .. plot::